 I thought I learned this years ago.
 But this was a whole new level of sometimes painful self-discovery and realizations.
 As tempting as it is to revisit certain people or situations from your past, it's not worth the drama of revisiting the person you used to be.
 You got over that ish for a reason, remember?

-Move passed your past.
+Move past your past.
 Your future looks amazingly beautiful on you.

 10. Marketing isn't what you do.
 It's who you are.